2022 Central Europe Cup

-The 2022 Central Europe Cup was a Twenty20 International (T20I) cricket tournament that was played in Prague between 8 and 10 July 2022.
+The 2022 Central Europe Cup was a Twenty20 International (T20I) cricket tournament that was played in Prague from 8 to 10 July 2022.
 The participating teams were the hosts Czech Republic, along with Austria and Luxembourg – the same sides that competed in the previous edition of the tournament.
-The tournament was being played in a double round-robin format.
+The tournament was played in a double round-robin format.
 This was the eighth edition of the Central Europe Cup, with Austria the defending champions after having won on their debut at the Central Europe Cup in 2021.